note/xml-lens/docs/src/main/tut/index.md

 ## About

 XML Scala libraries are kind of neglected.
 That stands in stark contrast to JSON for which Scala has dozens of projects.
-Of course, JSON is much more popular while XML is regarded as a legacy standard.
-Still, there are many situations when you need to work with XML. `xml-optics` is an attempt to make this experience as painless as possible.
+Of course, JSON is much more popular while XML is regarded a legacy standard.
+Still, there are many situations in which you need to work with XML. `xml-optics` is an attempt to make this experience as painless as possible.

-Main focus of `xml-optics` is on traversing and transforming XML trees - something `scala-xml` is not really good at.
+Main focus of `xml-optics` is traversing and transforming XML trees - something `scala-xml` is not really good at.
 To make those operations easy to express the concept of `Optics` has been used.
-[Monocle](http://julien-truffaut.github.io/Monocle/) has been used as an `Optics` implementation.
+[Monocle](http://julien-truffaut.github.io/Monocle/) has been used as an implementation of `Optics`.

 ## <a name="quick_start"></a>Quick start

 `xml-lens` is available for both Scala 2.11 and 2.12.
+It's cross published for both JVM and Scala.js.

 TODO: add lines needed in `build.sbt` as soon as library is published.